arunraj2002/BreadthFirstSearch/README.md

 Import required packages.

 ### STEP 4:
+Initialize a queue.
+All nodes in which nearby nodes have already been visited; you must remove them from the queue.Because the queue is now empty, the bfs traversal has ended.

+### STEP 5:
 Include each node and its distance separately in the dictionary data structure.

-### STEP 5:
+### STEP 6:
 End of program.

 ## ROUTE MAP